 Te Awamutu Museum today

-Today the Museum is managed by a small team of staff who are employed within the Strategy and Services Group of Waipa District Council.
+Today the Museum is managed by a small team of staff who are employed within the Community Facilities Group of Waipa District Council.
 Ownership of the collection remains in community hands under the auspices of the Te Awamutu Museum Trust Board.

 As well as a vibrant exhibitions and public events calendar, the Museum runs a LEOTC (Learning Experiences Outside The Classroom) programme for over 4000 children a year.
 We also provide research services to anyone wishing to access heritage information held in the collections.